BASC Scurry League

 The Scurry League is open to all gundog breeds (including recognised crosses of these breeds).
 Points are awarded per day: 1st place = 30, 2nd place = 20, 3rd place = 10.

-As well as points for the league, Sporting Saint vouchers will be awarded to those in 1st, 2nd and 3rd place in each individual scurry.
+As well as points for the league, prizes will be awarded to those in 1st, 2nd and 3rd place in each individual scurry

 How it works